 - Liaising / discussions with previous schools / providers

-- Working closely with health, social care and other agencies.
+- Where available support from health, social care and other agencies

 Assessment and Review of Provision: